guruk05/Weather_App/README.md

 Basic HTML, CSS and JAVA SCRIPT.

-This Application Provides weather details containing city name, state name,climate along with temperature in celsius.
+This Application Provides weather details containing city name, state name and climate along with temperature in celsius.